Azaxis/learning-opentok-ios/README.md

     static NSString *const kStopArchiveURL = @"";
     static NSString *const kPlaybackArchiveURL = @"";

+If you do not set these strings, the *Start recording*, *Stop Recording*, and *View archive* buttons will not be available in the app.

 See the PHP Getting Started sample for sample server-side PHP code for OpenTok archiving.
 (TODO: Add a link.)